MicroEJ/docs/VEEPortingGuide/vgMicrovg.rst

 ============

 Like MicroUI, the MicroVG implementation for MicroEJ uses native methods to perform some actions (manipulate matrices, perform drawings, decode and render fonts, etc.).
-The library implementation has been designed not to block native methods (wait until the end of the drawing, etc.), which can lock the complete MicroEJ Core Engine execution.
+The library implementation has been designed not to block native methods (wait until the end of the drawing, etc.), which can lock the complete Core Engine execution.

 Refer to the :ref:`MicroUI implementation <section_microui_native_calls>` to have more details about the native calls.